 Compared to other areas of the pharmaceutical sector, regulatory affairs is a relatively new profession.
 It has come from the need for companies to ensure the safety and effectiveness of their products for patients and consumers worldwide.
 Regulatory affairs is applicable to pharmaceuticals, medical devices, biologics and functional foods.

-Regulatory affairs combines a unique mix of scientific, legal and corporate awareness to make sure that products are developed and manufactured in line with industry and government standards.
+Regulatory affairs combine a unique mix of scientific, legal and corporate awareness to make sure that products are developed and manufactured in line with industry and government standards.
 Regulatory affairs professionals work hard to do this by ensuring the necessary licensing, marketing and legal components are all compliant before the product is allowed to enter the marketplace.

 A company’s regulatory affairs department can be involved in all steps of the drug development lifecycle, from the early non-clinical studies through to development, as well as the manufacture and marketing stages.